 The German ambassador in America tried to persuade Schmeling to claim foul play against Louis but Schmeling refused.
 This time, when Schmeling returned to Germany, by humble ship, there was no celebration, no welcome party.
-Schmeling, now considered a loser, was shunned by the party had been so keen to embrace him.
+Schmeling, now considered a loser, was shunned by the party that had been so keen to embrace him.

 Schmeling may have previously appeared as an apologist for the Nazi regime but when faced with its reality, he demonstrated true courage.
 On the night of 10-11 November 1938, when the Nazis unleashed their battering of Jews and Jewish synagogues and businesses during what became known as Kristallnacht, Schmeling hid two Jewish brothers in his hotel suite for two days, sharing what food he had with them and refusing all visitors, claiming he was ill.
 Later, Schmeling spirited the boys and family out of Germany.
 One of them, Henri Lewin, speaking in 1989, paid homage to the boxer, saying that had they been discovered, ‘I would not be here this evening and neither would Max’.